Chapter 16 : What Friends Are For

 He became very interested in a large soap bubble on the table.
 I pointed my wand at his desk and cleaned it instantly, and he finally looked up at me.

 “Why are you so grumpy?”
-I asked, imitating his question from the beginning of the detention.
+I asked.
 “Even I’m happier than you, and I’m in detention on my birthday with Mr. Mood Swing, who won’t speak to me.
 And I don’t believe you’ve wished me Happy Birthday yet.”

 Sirius sighed.
 “It’s just family drama, Melanie,” he said quietly.
 “Reg and I aren’t on good terms right now, I’m sure you’ve noticed.”